If you are considering filing personal bankruptcy, you may have many questions, including:

 A good professional will take the time with you to gather the necessary information to find out exactly what needs to be done to help you.
 You will meet with an attorney who is qualified to deal with debt problems and bankruptcy.
 We find out how much you can afford to pay on your debts, and how your living needs impact your finances.
 After the interview is completed you can decide what is right for you based on our advice and we will explain to you how your case will help you.

-- Some debts can’t be discharged or “forgiven,” including:
+Some debts cannot be discharged or “forgiven,” including:

 - Debts you forget to list in your bankruptcy papers